Christmas is about the Christ

 Significance: Jesus is coming back on a white horse to strike down His enemies and reign.
 Are you ready?
 A while back I went to Germany and to Dachau, Germany’s first concentration camp.
 We were told as we went through the camp how overjoyed the prisoners were to see their victors come and rescue them, though this meant death to many of the guards.
 There were graphic pictures of bodies both of prisons and guards…

-For the prisoners in Dachau to be freed wrath had to be brought upon the Nazi soldiers.
+For the prisoners in Dachau in order to be freed wrath had to be brought upon the Nazi soldiers.
 When God comes back to liberate the captors and establish His peace He must first utterly destroy any resistance.
 Will you be part of the resistance, resistance against the all-powerful God, or will you accept Christ as your Lord and Savior and join His side?

 So then, what affect does all this talk of genealogies, promises, expectations, and Christ have to do with Christmas?
 Well, everything.
 Christmas, means Christ’s mass.
 It means Christmas, everything about it is about Him, or should be.
 It is all about the coming of the Promised One.
 There are a lot of Scriptures that pointed to His coming and in Christmas we get to celebrate that He came.